PostgreSQL ALTER TABLE: Add & Rename Column

 The column name was changed successfully.

-We can set a default value for a column such that even when you don't specify a value for that column during INSERT operations, the default value will be used.
+We can set a default value for a column so that even when you do not specify a value for that column during INSERT operations, the default value will be used.
 In this case, the ALTER TABLE command can be used with the following syntax:

 ALTER TABLE table-name ALTER COLUMN column-name [SET DEFAULT value];